content-left-bg.png

 Body fluids (e.g. blood, saliva, sweat)

-Manage bodily substances (e.g. sweat, blood) and open wounds before, during and after the activity.
-Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.5MB) for hygienic practices and first aid.
+Manage open wounds before, during and after the activity.
+Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.5MB) for first aid and hygienic practices.

 Sanitise gloves at every change between activities.